"whatever your style is, feel good in what you wear"

 Other trends to look out for next year include feminine style long tops for men with low cuts.
 For the women, very long dresses and very short sexy skirts are in.
 The catwalk also showcased lingerie and underwear items with the male models walking down wearing boxers, while the women were in corsets.

-The show combined with fashion on the ramp included musical and upbeat performances by the dance troop on stage in between the appearances of the models showing off the latest designs.
+The show combined with fashion on the ramp included musical and upbeat performances by the dance troupe on stage in between the appearances of the models showing off the latest designs.
 There was high energy and an electric atmosphere, with huge roars from female members of the audience when they saw the male models appear, especially, in swimwear.

 The ‘Fashion Village and Bazaar’ zone, included thousands of stalls; the Clothes Show is extremely popular for its wide selection of stalls [jewellery, clothing, watches, footwear].
 Many British Asians attend the clothes show every year, with quite a few having their own stalls.

-Some businesses, were exhibiting their products/services for the first time, whilst for others this was a regular outing every year.
+Some businesses were exhibiting their products/services for the first time, whilst for others, this was a regular outing every year.
 One of the stall owners said: “The Clothes Show is a big hit for promoting stalls as it has a big audience.”